Internet DRAFT - draft-peng-p2psip-snmp

 manage the RELOAD network.
 It can provide important network

-management functions, such as adjusting the network configuration,
+management functions, such as changing the network configuration,

 monitoring the performance of the network, collecting real-time

-essential for stable operation and high-quality services of the
+are essential for stable operation and high-quality services offered

-network.
-As traditional network management protocols (e.g., SNMP)
+by the network.
+Since the traditional network management protocols

-cannot be directly applied to RELOAD network management, it is
+(e.g., SNMP) cannot be directly applied to RELOAD network management,

-As defined in [I-D.ietf-p2psip-base], there are two kinds of nodes in
+As defined in [I-D.ietf-p2psip-base], there are two kinds of network

-RELOAD network: centralized servers, such as the Enrollment Server;
+elements in RELOAD network: centralized servers, such as the

-distributed nodes, such as Peer and Client.
-The management function
+Enrollment Server; distributed nodes, such as Peer and Client.
+The

-of centralized servers can be carried out by traditional management
+management function of centralized servers can be carried out by

-in this document, and only focus on the management of the distributed
+document.
+We focus on the management of the distributed nodes called

 When the manager starts up, it needs to register the mapping between

-its name and Node ID into the RELOAD network, in order to be found by
+its name and Node-ID into the RELOAD network, in order to be

-RELOAD Nodes can get the manager's address and connect with it, and
+Nodes.
+Then, the RELOAD Nodes can get the manager's address and

-Not only RELOAD Nodes are managed object, but RELOAD resource is
+Not only RELOAD Nodes are managed object, but a RELOAD resource is a

 managed object as well, such as some data stored in RELOAD network by